butla/microservice-playground/README.md

 1. monitoring na produkcji (z latającymi co jakiś czas testami)

 ## General microservice work tips
-1. *TODO (Iza)* Does Heroku or Azure or other PaaSes have the mechanism of binding applications to each other or to services?
+1. *TODO (Iza)* Doasdasdasdes Heroku or Azure or other PaaSes have the mechanism of binding applications to each other or to services?
 Also look at Google App Engine and Python Anywhere.
 1. *TODO (Iza)* How does Cloud Foundry and Heroku assign processor time?
 Should we do tests on one or a few processors (of a VM)?
 1. Stosować się oczywiście do 12-factor app i różnych mądrych porad (np. o testowaniu od Fowlera)
 1. Stosować się do przykazań RESTa (kiedy używa się RESTa, co pewnie będzie się najczęściej działo)